This is chapter 8 of Window Weather, a serial fiction novel on FITK

-The sky was no longer black by the time Sean‘s flight approached the Icelandic coastline.
+The sky was no longer black by the time Sean’s flight approached the Icelandic coastline.
 Beneath the scudding clouds below the jet, a solitary light shone from a house perched on a rocky jetty.
-Sean wondered what type of person could live here at “the end of the world” in such apparent isolation.
+Sean wondered what type of person could live there at “the end of the world” in such apparent isolation.
 But the world was different now, certainly different from what it was like twenty years ago when there was no real internet.
 It was different from the way it was ten years ago when the web was just starting to gain momentum.
 The house Sean saw below him was probably as connected as he was at home: with internet service, satellite TV, and all the modern amenities.
 Billy and Sean had been at the forefront of that internet revolution.
 But while Sean was looking for secret passages and back doors that hid ‘secrets’, Billy spent his time looking for his next big score.
 Sean’s thrill was in sussing out a system’s weak points while Billy reveled in trapping ‘suckers.’

 “Sean—seriously, if you need a break from your ‘Scandinavian Studies’ call me, leave me a message.
 I’ll be at the Hotel Borg.
 There’s no harm in having a drink or two,” said Sally, who was now awake and had evidently been talking.
 Sean hadn’t been paying attention until she spoke his name.

 When Sean got to the customs gate the agent asked him where he would be staying.
 Sean told him that he would be staying in an apartment on Garðastræti and the official smiled and said, “Say hello to the Russians.”
-Sean was starting to feel jet lag, and this comment only made him feel more disoriented.
+Sean was starting to feel jet lag—this comment only made him feel more disoriented.
 The agent handed Sean his passport and then he was in.
 The terminal was nice, modern and bigger than Sean had imagined it.
 He bought some Spanish wine—a good reserva—most impressive for duty-free.
 In the ground terminal bought his ticket for the Flybus and boarded it for the trip into town.
 It was still somewhat dark when the bus left the terminal but the sky was already starting to glow over Highway 41 as it snaked its way through the lava fields.
 The lights of Rekjavík and the surrounding communities danced along the distant shoreline.
 As he went past an enormous aluminum plant, Sean turned his thoughts toward the mission at hand.

 The passenger in the seat next to Sean was an American who had boarded the bus at the last possible minute.
 Sean had to think before answering.
 The man looked to be, in Sean’s initial impression, a bit of an ‘odd duck’—possibly an academic.
 Sean sensed that his ‘Scandinavian Studies’ reply would only bring more questions, questions he wouldn’t be able to answer.

 “I don’t know exactly why,” said Sean, “I’ve heard that the scenery is pretty fantastic.
 The music scene is supposed to be good in Reykjavík.”
-Sean, at this point, was grasping for anything.
+Sean, slightly jet-lagged at this point, was grasping for anything.